keckts/hcot/README.md

 ### Customizing Styles

-1. Edit `theme/static/css/input.css` for global styles
+1. Edit `theme/static_src/src/styles.css` for global styles and Tailwind configuration
-2. Modify DaisyUI theme in `theme/static/css/tailwind.config.js`
+2. Configure DaisyUI themes and plugins directly in `styles.css` using `@config` directive
 3. Use TailwindCSS utility classes directly in templates
+4. After making changes, CSS will rebuild automatically if `npm run dev` is running
+5. For production, run `npm run build` from the `theme/static_src/` directory

 ### Adding New Features